 These are the obvious ones, but of course, the bot factories are a lot more complex.

 Here are a few more telltale Twitter questions to ask: Does the account follow a ton of people with few followers of its own?
 Has it followed and unfollowed you in a short amount of time?
-(Google "Who Unfollowed Me on Twitter" for a simple link), Did you get a reply in microseconds?
+Did you get a reply in microseconds?
 Do the comments, retweets, and reposts appear to be from other bots?
 Does the Tweet originate not from the web or mobile, but "from API," which is often automated?
 Are there multiple posts about breaking news within minutes?
 (The Parkland shooting unleashed a near-instantaneous torrent of Russian bots.)
 Does the account interact with friends and foes in the same way you do?
 If not, chances are, it's a bot.
-Another trick if you're still stumped is to take the avatar photo and reverse image it.
-If it pops up all over the web, it's probably a stock photo, which isn't necessarily rock solid--mine is currently of legendary Philadelphia Eagles QB Nick Foles--but it's fairly obvious if it matches up with the other giveaway signs.
-Two other helpful tools to verify Twitter accounts are Botometer and Botchek.
+Another trick, if you're still stumped is to take the avatar photo and reverse image it.
+If it pops up all over the web, it's probably a stock photo, which isn't necessarily rock-solid- mine is currently of legendary Philadelphia Eagles QB Nick Foles--but it's fairly obvious if it matches up with the other giveaway signs.
+Another helpful tool to verify Twitter accounts is Botometer.

 Facebook has one simple built-in bot eliminator, which is that you have to accept invitations from others.